gamerhat18/cybrdise-blog-hugo/content/posts/quick-vm.md

   5. **Lower Price**: Ability to run multiple computers at potentially half the price of traditional parts.

+  6. **Improved Stability and Reliability**: Windows will last longer in working state compared to traditional windows based Workstations.

-  6. **Multiple Users**: One Computer can be used by multiple simultaneous users.
+  7. **Multiple Users**: One Computer can be used by multiple simultaneous users.

 ![Before](https://raw.githubusercontent.com/thegamerhat/cybrdise-blog-hugo/master/content/posts/images/quickvm1.png)